willywdev/git-remover/README.md

 ## 🔍 Description

-The "Git Remover Script" is a command-line tool written in Python.
+Git Warlock is a command-line tool written in Python.
 It helps you remove all the `.git` folders found inside the visible directories of the current working directory.
 This script allows you to confirm your action before proceeding and provides visual feedback during the process.

 ## 🛠️ Dependencies